 If you encounter the following sequences, you will frequently encounter your library crashing.
 Nevertheless, with the right approaches mentioned below, you can easily keep the iPhoto Library from crashing.

 If you encounter your iPhoto application frequently crashing, follow the below-mentioned steps to fix the iPhoto crashing issue.

 - Open iPhoto again while holding on to the Command and Option keys on the keyboard.

 - Keep holding the keys until the window comes and prompts you to repair the iPhoto library.

 - Choose Repair options in the dialog to begin the process.

-If the above method has not solved the iPhoto crashing issue, then we recommend you follow the method mentioned in the section below to migrate the photos from the iPhoto application to another storage device or computer.
+Suppose the above method has not solved the iPhoto crashing issue.
+In that case, we recommend you follow the method mentioned in the section below to migrate the photos from the iPhoto application to another storage device or computer.

-Follow the methods mentioned in the section below to effortlessly backup photos from iPhoto library to another storage space
+Follow the methods mentioned in the section below to effortlessly backup photos from the iPhoto library to another storage space.

 - Open your Mac and Right-click iPhoto Library files.